Dean of the College of Education

 - Record of success in generating grant and contract funding

 Confidential inquiries are welcomed, and nominations are invited.

 Application packet must include a letter of application that addresses the responsibilities and qualifications of the position, current curriculum vitae, and at least five references with full contact information including e-mails (References will not be contacted without consent from applicant.)

 Submit application packet (preferably as PDFs) to UWG-Edu@myersmcrae.com,

 Additional information will be requested upon receipt of application.

-Jennifer Barfield, Senior Vice President, and Emily Parker Myers, CEO, of Myers McRae Executive Search and Consulting are assisting Lander University with this search.
+Kenny Daugherty, President, and Emily Parker Myers, CEO, of Myers McRae Executive Search and Consulting are assisting the University of West Georgia with this search.